WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 Those that participate in a Wasabi [CoinJoin](/using-wasabi/CoinJoin.md) transaction receive at least one coin with a anonymity set level that depends on the number of participants in that transaction.
 By default Wasabi tries to create transactions with 100 unknown participants so, the received coin can have 100 anonymity set what means that it is really hard for an observer to know who that coin belong to.
-For that reason a coin with high anonymity set loses the cluster original cluster which it belonged.
+For that reason a coin with high anonymity set loses the cluster which it originally belonged to.

 ### Automatic selection